nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_document_profiles.md

 ## ITK Outpatient letter FHIR Document Bundle ##

-FHIR resource profiles combined to support Outpatient letter (inpatient discharge summary) FHIR Documents.
+The document bundle is a collection of FHIR resource profiles combined to support Outpatient letter (inpatient discharge summary) FHIR Documents.

 The Bundle consists of the following FHIR Resource Profiles.